Pullusb/GP_brush_fill/README.md

 ---

 #### Todo:

+- Make it orthographic view compatible.

+- Work with stroke without fill

-- add a curve pressure for pen
+- add a curve pressure for tablet pen

 - add thickness as a scene properties (exposed to UI if any)